-The Apache HTTP Server Project is a collaborative software development effort aimed at creating a robust, open-source code implementation of an HTTP server.
-The project is jointly managed by a group of volunteers located around the world, all of whom communicate, plan, and develop the server and its related documentation.
-The Apache HTTP Server Opspack is ideal for the hundreds of users who contribute ideas, code, and documentation to the project.
+The Apache HTTP Server Project is a collaborative software development effort aimed at creating a robust, open-source code implementation of a web server.
+The project is jointly managed by a group of volunteers located around the world, all of whom communicate, plan, and develop the web server and its related documentation.
+The Apache monitoring HTTP Server Opspack is ideal for the hundreds of users who contribute ideas, code, and documentation to the project.

 What You Can Monitor

-Opsview's Apache HTTP Web Server monitoring includes various performance metrics including active sessions, requests, memory checks and more.
-This ensures your Apache HTTP web server will be monitored closely with all the performance metrics from Opsview.
+Opsview's Apache web server monitoring includes various performance metrics including active sessions, requests, memory checks and more.
+This ensures your Apache web server will be monitored closely with all the performance metrics from Opsview.